 Rich in history with lots of historical buildings combined with an abundance of parks and gardens makes Richmond a family favourite.
 Here are the most essential things to do in Richmond upon Thames with kids from enjoying wildlife to traffic-free cycling.

 In the Royal Botanic Gardens, Kew you’ll find extensive gardens, botanical glasshouses an award-winning playground as well as beautiful Kew Palace.
 This is without a doubt one of the best gardens in the whole of the UK and attracts over a million visitors a year.

-We love Richmond Park – it is without doubt the greatest place to visit in the Richmond area and a national treasure!
+We love Richmond Park – it is, without a doubt, the greatest place to enjoy wildlife in the Richmond area and a national treasure!
 2,500 acres of parkland with an incredible 300 red deer, 250 fallow deer and 1000 oak trees.
 It’s even a Special Area of Conservation for the Stag beetle.

 You’ll find several great walks in Richmond Park, with stunning views including this vista of Pen Ponds from the edge of Sidmouth Wood.
 The 12km Tamsin Trail is one of the most popular walks, and it’s hard to go wrong – just start at a car park and walk!
 The walk will take you past many of Richmond Park’s highlights including the Isabella Plantation and Pembroke Lodge.

 Autumn is a good time for deer watching during the rutting season, however, it’s important to stay wary of these beautiful animals as they pack quite a punch with their antlers if you get in the wrong place at the wrong time.
 Try to avoid getting caught in the middle between animals belonging to the same flock!
 Read more about Richmond Park.